 Not only are e-signatures becoming more popular they are obviously legal and have been since the year 2000.
 We have broken down below all the details you require to understand the history and interaction between the UK and Europe as there are common overlaps.

 Digital signatures and e-signatures are legally accepted in the UK which includes England, Scotland, Wales, and Northern Ireland.
 They have been legally recognized since the year 2002 when the Electronic Communications Act 2000 came into practice.
 Their use across business processes and personal use is becoming more popular year on year.

 Ireland which is not part of the United Kingdom passed the law in the year 2000 just after the EU Directive in 1999, but still 2 years earlier than the UK.

 What is the Electronic Communications Act?

-The Electronic Communications Act 2000 is an Act which has the provisions to regulate cryptographic or encryption services in the UK which is the main supporting technology for electronic signatures.
+The Electronic Communications Act 2000 is an Act that has provisions to regulate cryptographic or encryption services in the UK which is the main supporting technology for electronic signatures.
 The Act also confirms the legal status of electronic signatures.